solworktech/zaje/README.md

 ## Motivation

 Highlighting output in the shell is hardly a novel idea and its effectiveness is generally agreed to be high:)
-There are other tools that provide similar functionality, for instance `supercat` and `grc`.
+There are other tools that provide similar functionality, for instance, `supercat` and `grc`.
 However, with this project, I was looking to create a tool that can effectively replace `cat`, `tail` and other traditional utils with zero to little effort.